Guild Wars Factions: Sales

 Upon release, Factions reached the top of the Chart-Track weekly sales for computer games in the United Kingdom, Europe, and North America.
 Shortly after the release of Factions, the number of sales of Guild Wars titles passed the two million mark milestone.

 Reviews

-According to review aggregator Metacritic, Factions received "generally favorable" reviews from critics.
+According to review aggregator website Metacritic, Factions received "generally favorable" reviews from critics.

 Reviewers were impressed by the addition of the new Kurzick and Luxon factions that players could ally with and claim territory on the game map for their alliance, but criticized its weak storyline (compared to Prophecies), poorer voice-acting, and its accelerated character level curve that let characters reach the maximum level before leaving the tutorial content.
 The continuing problem of the Guild Wars user interface lacking advanced team-forming and trading functions was also criticized, but the subsequent Nightfall release partially addressed these criticisms by adding a unified party-search utility with limited trading functions.
 Justin Olivetti of Engadget critiqued the game's soundtrack, stating the music was "technically sufficient" but lacked the "grandeur" and "catchiness" of its predecessor.